-- A. The IG, or his/her designee, shall convene and preside over all public hearings held pursuant to this section.
+- A. The IG, or their designee, shall convene and preside over all public hearings held pursuant to this section.
 The IG may partner with other governmental or non-governmental entities to organize and conduct public hearings.
-The order of testimony of any witnesses and the length of time that each witness may testify shall be determined by the IG, or his/her presiding designee.
-The IG, or his/her presiding designee, is authorized to conduct a hearing in a manner that does not strictly follow the agenda, published pursuant to subsection 7.3. - B. The IG reserves for his/herself, and for his/her presiding designee, the right to limit, in the event of space constraints, the number of attendees at a public hearing held pursuant to this section.
-In the event the number of attendees is so limited, persons shall be admitted to the hearing on a first-come, first-served basis.
-The IG also reserves the right to expel from a hearing any attendee acting in a disruptive manner. - C. The IG, or his/her presiding designee, may invite or permit public officials to testify at a public hearing held pursuant to this section.
-The IG, or his/her presiding designee, may invite private sector officials and individuals to testify at a public hearing held pursuant to this section.
+The order of testimony of any witnesses and the length of time that each witness may testify shall be determined by the IG or their presiding designee.
+The IG, or their presiding designee, is authorized to conduct a hearing in a manner that does not strictly follow the agenda published pursuant to subsection 7.3. - B. The IG reserves for themselves, and for their presiding designee, the right to limit, in the event of space constraints, the number of attendees at a public hearing held pursuant to this section.
+In the event the number of attendees is limited, persons shall be admitted to the hearing on a first-come, first-served basis.
+The IG also reserves the right to expel from a hearing any attendee acting in a disruptive manner. - C. The IG, or their presiding designee, may invite or permit public officials to testify at a public hearing held pursuant to this section.
+The IG, or their presiding designee, may invite private sector officials and individuals to testify at a public hearing held pursuant to this section.

-- D. The IG, or his/her presiding designee, may permit members of the public to provide public comment at a hearing held pursuant to this section.
-In the event public comment is permitted, it shall proceed in an equitable manner, as determined by the IG or his/her presiding designee.
-Subject to the reservation in subsection 7.4.B of the power to remove disruptive attendees, the content of an attendee's speech shall play no role in the determination whether he or she is permitted to provide comment. - E. Public officials and members of the public may submit to the IG written testimony on the subject matter of a public hearing held pursuant to this section.
-Such written testimony may be submitted to OIG by mail, e-mail, or other manner permitted by the IG or his/her designee at any time in advance of the hearing; or in person at the hearing; or after the hearing if the IG holds the hearing record open for a time certain, and shall be made part of the hearing record.
+- D. The IG, or their presiding designee, may permit members of the public to provide public comment at a hearing held pursuant to this section.
+In the event public comment is permitted, it shall proceed in an equitable manner, as determined by the IG or their presiding designee.
+Subject to the reservation in subsection 7.4.B of the power to remove disruptive attendees, the content of an attendee's speech shall play no role in the determination whether he or she is permitted to provide comment. - E. Public officials and members of the public may submit written testimony to OIG on the subject matter of a public hearing held pursuant to this section.
+Such written testimony, which shall be made part of the hearing record, may be submitted to OIG by mail, e-mail, or other manner permitted by the IG, or their designee, at any time in advance of the hearing, in person at the hearing, or after the hearing if the IG holds the hearing record open for a certain time.